Exceptional preventative care

 At Cockburn Veterinary Group we know that you want the best for your pet.
 As part of our commitment to clinical excellence, we have introduced a minimally invasive surgery technique for neutering female dogs: the laparoscopic (keyhole) spay.
 Although bitch spays (Dog Neutering) are routine surgical procedures, the traditional method involves significant invasive abdominal surgery.
 Surgeons have used keyhole techniques in human medicine for many years; it’s a superior technique with surveys reporting up to a 65% reduction in pain, faster recovery and fewer complications.
 We are now bringing these advantages to our much loved pets at our animal hospital.

 Our practice believes in preventative health and as a recent survey by Hoffman, Creevy and Promislow (2013) found that overall, male dogs lived about 14% longer when neutered, and female dogs lived about 26% longer when neutered.
 That’s why we strongly recommend dog neutering.

-On our veterinary team is Cathy Churchill: she has four years of experience using this technique and has performed around 200 laparoscopic spays (dog neutering) to date.
-She also uses the technique for other surgeries, like liver biopsies, gastropexies (to prevent stomach torsions), exploratory surgery and to remove abdominal testicles.
-It’s an exciting addition to our comprehensive list of surgical procedures and Cathy is a veteran laparoscopic surgeon.
+On our veterinary team are Cathy Churchill and Diane Storer.
+Cathy has over six years and Diane over two years of experience using this technique.
+Between them they have performed over 400 laparoscopic spays (dog neutering) to date.
+They also use the technique for other surgeries, like liver biopsies, gastropexies (to prevent stomach torsions), exploratory surgery and to remove abdominal testicles.
+We feel that it’s an exciting addition to our comprehensive list of surgical procedures.

 What to expect …